hienning/taxonomy/README.md

 # Taxonomy

 A taxonomy inspired by Drupal for Laravel 5.
+Lots of sql queries in this codebase were copied from Mike Hillyer's [post](http://mikehillyer.com/articles/managing-hierarchical-data-in-mysql/).

-## Install
+## Installation

 ```
 composer require hienning/taxonomy
 ```

-load the service in config/app.php:
+load the service in your config/app.php:

 ```php
 /*